amalnathm7/google-meet-clone/README.md

 # gmeet

-A clone of the video conferencing application of Google, Meet.
+A clone of the video conferencing application, Google Meet.

 ## Getting Started